NicolasGonzalezF/Nicolas-Backend-Portfolio/README.md

 ## Hello and Welcome to my portfolio.

-My name is Nicolas Gonzalez Ferreira, i'm a mechatronics engineer and a BackEnd student (2024), and this is my portfolio that i've builded in my BackEnd studies.
+My name is Nicolas Gonzalez Ferrerosa, i'm a mechatronics engineer and a BackEnd student (2024), and this is my portfolio that i've builded in my BackEnd studies.

 Inside this repository you will find as to 2024 three (3) files.